-The Company has a lease agreement for approximately 2,700 square feet of space for its headquarters located in Cambridge, Massachusetts that commenced in September 2017 for a term of five years.
+The Company has a lease agreement for approximately 2,700 square feet of space for its headquarters located in Cambridge, Massachusetts that commenced in September 2017 and runs through September 2028.
+In November 2021, the Company expanded the Cambridge headquarter premises by approximately 5,600 additional square feet, the lease for which also runs through September 2028.

-In April 2018, the Company entered into a lease agreement for approximately 8,800 square feet of office and research laboratory space located in Porton Down, United Kingdom for a term of ten years.
-In February 2020, the Company entered into a lease agreement, pursuant to which the Company leases approximately 4,600 square feet of additional office and research laboratory space located at the Porton Down facility for a term of eight years.
-The Company has the right to terminate the lease agreements on or after April 30, 2023.
-It is not likely that the Company will terminate either lease at that time, therefore the entire lease terms are included in the calculation of the lease liabilities.
+The Company has lease agreements for approximately 13,400 square feet of office and research laboratory space located in Porton Down, United Kingdom that runs through April 2028, with an option to terminate in April 2023.
+The Company is reasonably certain that it will not terminate the lease in April 2023, therefore the entire lease terms are included in the calculation of the lease liabilities.
 Options to renew a lease are not included in the Company's assessment unless there is reasonable certainty that the Company will renew.

 The Company is also party to several operating leases for office and laboratory space as well as certain lab equipment.
-Total rent expense was \$743,000, \$677,000 and \$638,000 for the years ended April 30, 2020, 2019 and 2018, respectively and is reflected in general and administrative expenses and research and development expenses as determined by the underlying activities.
+Total rent expense was \$926,000, \$743,000 and \$677,000 for the years ended April 30, 2021, 2020 and 2019, respectively and is reflected in general and administrative expenses and research and development expenses as determined by the underlying activities.